charliegerard/mock-interview-questions/README.md

 * Is there an allocated budget for learning materials or attending conferences?
 (Shows company priorities and employee value)
 * Is there a formal performance review process and how often does it happen?
 * Do we have monthly / weekly catchups?
 (If no catchups, suggest if you could have regular catch ups)
+* what is closure in JavaScript and what is its use ?
+* what is difference between function declaration and function definition ?

 # :gear: General Techniques